 |Genre:||Animation, Adventure, Children's Movie|

-Little sparrow Richard is convinced he is a stork.
-After all, the orphan was raised by storks, so he simply has to be one too.
-But when his foster family prepares to fly to warm Africa in the cold winter months, they have to take Richard's illusions away.
-A little sparrow would never make the strenuous and dangerous journey.
-Richard doesn't want to accept that - after all, he's no sparrow.
+Little Sparrow Richard is convinced he is a stork.
+After all, the orphan was raised by storks, so he just has to be one too.
+But when his foster family prepares to fly off to warm Africa for the cold winter months, they must strip Richard of his illusions.
+A little sparrow would never make the exhausting and dangerous journey.
+Richard does not want to accept this - after all, he is not a sparrow.
 And so he sets out all alone to follow his stork family.
-He gets help from Olga, the somewhat too big dwarf owl, her imaginary boyfriend Oleg and the karaoke parakeet Kiki.
-A truly unusual troop, which experiences all kinds of dangerous and turbulent adventures on its way to Africa…
+He gets help from Olga, the dwarf owl who is a little too big, her imaginary friend Oleg and Kiki, the karaoke-wave parakeet.
+A truly unusual troupe, they have all sorts of dangerous and turbulent adventures on their way to Africa.

-The creators succeeded in adding some really original ideas to all the conventional elements, which not only children can laugh about.
-In addition, the characters are sometimes very affectionately weird and unadapted and thus provide a little fresh wind in the animated film standard mush.
-The animations are nice, but partly also rather simple.
-This comparatively small production cannot compete with the quality of Pixar or Dreamworks animation.
-But the movie can score with a lot of charm, which is more important in the end.
+Because the creators have managed to include, in addition to all the conventional elements, some really original ideas, about which not only children can laugh heartily.
+In addition, the characters are sometimes in a very affectionate way quirky and non-conformist and thus provide a little breath of fresh air in the animated film monotony.
+The animations are beautiful, but also rather simple in parts.
+This comparatively small production can't keep up with the quality of Pixar or Dreamworks Animation.
+But in return, the film can score with a lot of charm, which is clearly more important in the end.

-The story is exciting and amusing for children.
-The message is good, even if it is not conveyed subtly.
-Even though "Überflieger - Kleine Vögel, großes Geklapper" may not be a masterpiece, it's a really loveable outsider story with some really good ideas and charmingly weird characters.
-But there is a very clear one: Absolutely worth seeing!
+The story is exciting and amusingly realized for children.
+The message is good, even if it is not exactly subtly conveyed.
+While Overachievers - Little Birds, Big Clatter may not be a masterpiece, the whole thing is a genuinely endearing underdog story with some really good ideas and charmingly quirky characters.
+For this there is a very clear: Absolutely worth seeing!